Keep tubing organized

 The key is not eliminating mobility.
 It is controlling excess slack so the tubing works with movement instead of against it.

-A retractable oxygen tubing system is one of the best long-term ways to prevent tangling because it actively helps manage extra tubing.
+A retractable oxygen tubing reel is one of the best long-term ways to prevent tangling because it actively helps manage extra tubing.
 Instead of manually wrapping, moving, or re-straightening the line over and over, the system helps keep tubing more controlled automatically.

 For many home oxygen users, this is the most effective upgrade because it combines organization, tubing control, and easier day-to-day use.